Competitive Balance | Schools | Wisconsin Interscholastic Athletic Association

 Competitive Balance

-The Wisconsin Interscholastic Athletic Association performance factor initiative has advanced through the process for the first time with a review of the fall sports for implementation in 2024.
+STEVENS POINT, Wis. – The Wisconsin Interscholastic Athletic Association performance factor initiative has advanced through the process for the second time with a review of the winter sports for implementation in 2024-25.

 An ad hoc committee consisting of 11 superintendents/district administrators, six athletic directors, one principal and one principal/athletic director proposed the performance factor process, which was approved by a 265-115 membership vote at the 2023 Annual Meeting for implementation in 2024-25.
 The initiative promotes school programs that reach a threshold of tournament success based on a performance point system allocated over a three-year period.

-School programs reaching the six-point threshold during the past three seasons are placed in the division containing the next largest set of enrollments from where the schools’ enrollments would place them for each respective sport other than track & field, swimming & diving–which do not have a team component to advancement in the Tournament Series–and sports with only one division.
+School programs reaching the six-point performance factor threshold during the past three seasons are placed in the division containing the next largest set of enrollments from where the schools’ enrollments would place them for each respective sport other than track & field and swimming & diving–which do not have a team component to advancement in the Tournament Series–and sports with only one division.
 Schools are restricted to moving up a maximum of one division from the previous year’s placement.

-This new initiative affords schools the opportunity to request to move down a division with lower enrollments for all fall sports except football next year.
-The inaugural Classification Committee reviewed nine such requests for girls volleyball, three for boys soccer, four for both boys and girls cross country, two for girls tennis and one for girls golf.
-The committee approved four requests in girls volleyball, one in boys soccer and one in girls tennis.
+This new initiative affords schools the opportunity to request to move down a division with lower enrollments.
+The Classification Committee reviewed 15 such requests for winter sports, including eight for girls basketball, six for boys basketball and two for boys hockey.
+The committee approved three requests in girls basketball, two in boys basketball and two in boys hockey.
+Additionally, five schools requested–and were approved–to move to a division of higher enrollments, including three in boys hockey, one in boys basketball and one in girls basketball.

 Notre Dame